Jbleezy/BO2-Reimagined/README.md

 * Zombies spawn in the Warehouse zone when in the Outside Power Station zone before the Warehouse door is opened
 * Zombies spawn in the Outside Power Station zone when in the Fog After Power Station zone
 * Zombies spawn in the Warehouse zone when in the Fog After Power Station zone
+* Added "Avenged Sevenfold - Carry On" song (activated by triggering the teddy bear in the Farm area last)
+* Added "Skrillex - Try It Out" song (activated by triggering the teddy bear in the Bus Depot area last)
+* Quest: added "Benn - Just Like You" song
 * Quest: increased pylon powerup drop rate from 4-12 minutes to 2-6 minutes
 * Quest (Maxis): Avogadro step only requires 1 Turbine under the pylon
 * Quest (Maxis): Turbine can get destroyed by the EMP during the Avogadro step and it will still count as completed